 Years ago, into the surface of the earth, Nicholas Galanin carved a petroglyph of the kind found on rocks and mesas in expansive landscapes around the globe.
 It tapped into a lineage of ancient artworks whose meanings can be simple and complex in ways that take ages to reveal themselves in full.
-But this petroglyph was unique: it was in the form of the word “Indians” as styled slightly cartoonishly by the Cleveland Indians baseball team.
-And the expansive landscape in this case was denser than most—it was a sidewalk along a stretch of Wooster Street in the downtown New York district of SoHo.
+But this petroglyph was unique—in the form of the word “Indians” as styled slightly cartoonishly by the Cleveland Indians baseball team.
+And the expansive landscape in this case was denser than most—on a sidewalk along a stretch of Wooster Street in the downtown New York district of SoHo.

 The sculptures, paintings, textiles, and installations in the exhibition, at Peter Blum Gallery on the Lower East Side, focus on Galanin’s standing as a Tlingit and Unangax̂ artist exploring Indigenous identity and various conceptions and misconceptions surrounding it.
 “To balance out the diversity of medium and process was, as always, interesting, because I do a lot of different projects,” Galanin told ARTnews during a walkthrough of the exhibition.
 (As he wrote in Kindred Spirit: Native American Influences on 20th Century Art, a book published in conjunction with an earlier group show at Peter Blum: “I work with concepts, the medium follows.”)